 BACKGROUND

-It has been recognized for a long time that gastric cancer behavior and outcomes might be different between patients living in Asian countries vs patients living in Western countries.
+It has been recognized for a long time that gastric cancer behavior and outcomes might be different between patients living in Asian countries versus patients living in Western countries.
 It is not clear if these differences would persist between patients of Asian ancestry and patients of other racial subgroups within the multiethnic communities of North America.
-The current study hypothesizes that these differences will present within north American multiethnic communities.
+The current study hypothesizes that these differences will present within North American multiethnic communities.

 AIM